RobTillaart/I2C_LCD/README.md

 #### Should

 - test, test, test
-- test with other platforms
+- test other platforms
-- test with other display sizes
+- test other display sizes.

 #### Could

-- add examples
-- make an issue for New-LiquidCrystal library.
 - function to define the tab-stops, instead of hard coded ones.
 - make a separate include file for charmaps by name.
 - investigate reading busy flag over I2C.